-When using the SAQ variables in analysis, weights specific to these questions should be used (SAQWT14P).
+When using the SAQ and DCS variables in analysis, weights specific to each of these sets of questions should be used (SAQWT14F, DIABW14F).
 For persons who are not assigned a positive SAQ weight, the SAQ variables are recoded to "Inapplicable" (-1).
 Please see Section 3.0 "Survey Sample Information" for details.

-2.5.5.10 Diabetes Care Survey (DCS)
+2.5.6.10 Diabetes Care Survey (DCS)